OlivierLeBozec/viewts/README.md

 # CLI tstools
 Bunch of tools for MPEG-TS streams.

-To compile first import in top level CMakelist in QtCreator.
+To compile first import in top level CMakelists.txt in QtCreator.

 Windows and Linux are supported.

 ## tsmap